 - Barriers: Roots may be an obstacle; often it is possible to go around the roots, but other times the only way is directly over.
 The transitions between the trail and the boardwalks create a small step (about 2-inches), which may hinder some power wheelchairs and scooters.
 Manual wheelchairs may be slowed down in some sections of the trail that are thick with debris.
 Some sand is expected and more prevalent on the Avian Loop Trail.

 - Entrance Fee: A small Georgia State Park fee is required, paid at the kiosks in the parking areas.
 Getting to some of these kiosks may be challenging for some wheelchair users.

 - Parking: Two designated spots are located closest to the Interpretive Center, but are not marked with lines to prevent overlapped parking.
 A couple of accessible parking spots are over the covered group shelter and more are found at the bike rental building.

-- Picnic Areas: The majority of the picnic areas are under covered shelters usually with a barbecue cooking grill, but not all are accessible.
-The most accessible is Picnic Area #4, which includes designated parking, barrier-free entrance, a modified table with an extended end, preparation table, power outlet, and accessible bathrooms.
+- Picnic Areas: The majority of the picnic areas are under-covered shelters usually with a barbecue cooking grill, but not all are accessible.
+The most accessible is Picnic Area #4, which includes designated parking, barrier-free entrance, a modified table with an extended end, a preparation table, a power outlet, and accessible bathrooms.
 The bathroom has grab-bars and a roll-up sink.
-Picnic Area #1 has barrier-free access to the tables via paved pathway, but no other modifications.
-It is possible to reach picnic Area #2 by going over grass and entering on the left side (all other sides have steps).
+Picnic Area #1 has barrier-free access to the tables via a paved pathway, but no other modifications.
+It is possible to reach picnic Area #2 by going over the grass and entering on the left side (all other sides have steps).

 #4 Savannah National Wildlife Refuge